Beautiful at times

 Most of the action is on Long Beach, a one-kilometre stretch of white sand, with rocks offshore at each end for snorkelling.
 The various tour companies have set up their own little sections along the beach with shaded beach chairs and snorkel equipment for their guests.
 There’s one rustic shop selling souvenirs as well as renting out snorkel equipment.

 Long Beach is where the island’s only choice for accommodation is found: Coral Island Resort, a collection of basic air-con concrete bungalows and rooms set around a swimming pool.
 The price depends on the bungalow’s proximity to the beach, but none are more than a two-minute walk away.
-When we last visited (December 2012), the resort was busy painting and fixing up the rooms, and they were looking a lot more cheerful.
 The resort restaurant puts on a buffet lunch, which is nothing to write home about, and has a Thai menu with cocktails and beer.